formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 To accomplish this, they decided to create a [lead generation web form](https://formester.com/templates/lead-generation-form-700/).

-They were happy to see the ‘no. of  impressions’ they were getting from the various traffic sources to their landing page.
+They were happy to see the **no. of impressions** they were getting from the various traffic sources to their landing page.

 But after 2 days, they realized very few of these visitors were actually filling out the form.
 Let alone that, they were also able to track down that most of the potential leads had abandoned the form midway through.